dfinity/interface-spec/spec/index.md

 :::note

-The node metrics management canister API is considered EXPERIMENTAL.
-Canister developers must be aware that the API may evolve in a non-backward-compatible way.
+The `bitcoin_get_block_headers` endpoint is considered EXPERIMENTAL.
+Canister developers must be aware that this endpoint may evolve in a non-backward-compatible way.

 :::